New York City Department of Parks and Recreation: History

-The original Parks Commission was formed in 1856 and was responsible only for Central Park.
-In 1870 the Tweed Charter gave it jurisdiction for all the parks in Manhattan.
-In addition each borough had its independent Park Commission.
 A unified citywide New York City Parks Department was formed in 1934 with Robert Moses as the commissioner, a position he held until 1960.
 In 1968 it was reorganized as the "Parks, Recreation & Cultural Affairs Administration.
 In 1976 it was given its current name.

 In 2001, the department underwent an investigation after the U.S. Attorney's Office received complaints from employees that they had suffered employment discrimination.
 The lawsuit alleged that NYC Parks violated the Civil Rights Act of 1964; according to the complaint, the NYC Parks' senior managers sought out and promoted whites to management positions without announcing job openings for those positions or conducting any formal interview processes.
 The complaint also said that since at least 1995, minorities have been significantly under-represented in NYC Parks' managerial ranks.
 In 2008, the City of New York agreed to pay a $21 million settlement to avoid going to trial.